The-Devoyage/devoyage-web/blog/quick-bash-directory-jumper/index.md

 For the longest of time I was happy with the simplest solution, a quick bash alias.
 The number of projects on my computer were few in numbers, so this solution made a ton of sense.

 Setting an alias is quick and easy.
-Simply add the alias to your bash profile.
-This file might differ depending on your shell and configuration.
+Simply add the alias to your bash profile, which is a file in the home directory of your computer.
+This file name might differ depending on your shell and configuration.
 That being said, some of the most common names for these settings files are `.bashrc`, `.bash_profile`, or even `.bash_aliases`.

 ```
 # .bashrc
-# Typing "DEV" into the command line will now change directories to a specified path.
+# Typing "DEV" into the command line will now change directories
+# to a specified path.

 alias DEV=`cd ~/Desktop/DEV`
 ```

-You'll need to source the file that was changed.
+You'll need to source the file that was changed, which will tell the shell that something new is available.
 You can do this by restarting the terminal or simply running `source .bashrc`, inserting the appropriate file name.
 Once sourced, your new alias will be ready to use.

 ```
 nickisyourfan@system76:~$ DEV